armanjamwal0/Anime-website/README.md

 # Anime-website
-You add your fev  anime in list  also you can add manga
+You  can add your fev  anime in list and  also you can add manga